xonq/mycotools/README.md

 mtdb -d
 ```

-NOTE: New builds may conflict with the conda package - please
+NOTE: The conda package is broken on its own, so please
 explicitly run `pip install` as noted above to update the
 mycotools package inside the conda environment.